ishiharaf/tracker-multi/README.md

 - `-c | --company` changes the billed client.
 Pass the name without the `.info`.
 The default is `company`.
 - `-r | --rate` changes the hourly rate.
 The default is `16`.

 Long options are not available for every language.
-Currently available for `deno`.
+Currently available for `deno` and `python`.

 ## License
 - See [LICENSE](LICENSE.md) file.